 Writing and Rhetoric

-The Minor Program in Writing and Rhetoric is built on a foundation of Innis College courses that cover academic essay writing, rhetoric, critical thinking, creative writing, media analysis, and writing in the workplace.
+The Minor Program in Writing and Rhetoric is built on a foundation of Innis College courses that cover academic essay writing, rhetoric, critical thinking, creative writing, media analysis, and writing in the workplace and for the public sphere.
 The Program also draws on relevant University of Toronto courses in a range of disciplines.
 The Program’s design reflects three interrelated themes.

 This discipline involves more than instruction in composition skills.
 Writing is related to rhetoric, logic, reasoning, and critical thinking.
 One of the main goals of the Program is to ensure that students graduate with a solid grounding in various modes of writing and with highly developed transferable skills.